-Flexibility and Scalability: Not all ecommeeCommerceesses are Amazon.com.
+Not all eCommerce sites are Amazon.com.
 Several of them need to start small.
-Setting up one's own logistics division may require too much fixed expense.
-A third party logistics provider could give you the flexibility of starting small, yet scaling up when needed.
+Setting up one's own logistics division may require too significant of a fixed expense.
+A third-party logistics provider could give you the flexibility of starting small, yet scaling up when needed.

 If you are good at selling to customers then that is what you should spend all your energies doing.
 Only when you specialize in your function will you be efficient at it.